-EPBC Approval Condition / BGWMP Requirement Non Compliance Date Detected Departme nt Notified Future Corrective Actions Tentative Timeframe for Completion Condition 2c.
-BGWMP Implementation 02/04/19 Within this report.
-See below.
-See below Condition 7 Maintain accurate records 02/04/19 Within this report.
+EPBC Approval Condition / BGWMP Requirement Non Compliance Date Detected Department Notified Future Corrective Actions Tentative Timefram e for Completio n Condition 2d BGWMP Implementation Nov 2020 as part of preparing this report.
+Within this report.
+See items below.
+See below Condition 7 Maintain accurate records Nov 2020 as part of preparing this report.
+Within this report.
 The compliance register will be updated accordingly.
-30/06/19 Condition 8 Website management 02/04/19 Within this report.
-The 2017 report has been published on the Holcim website.
-The 2018 report will be published within 3 months of the 20 March.
-20/06/19 BGWMP Regeneration and Revegetation Program Requirements Weed management within revegetation/re generation area 02/04/19 Within this report.
-Holcim will continue biannual weed management within the revegetation/regeneration area during the next reporting period.
-31/12/19 BGWMP Regeneration and Revegetation Program Requirements Monitoring of revegetation/re generation area 02/04/19 Within this report.
-Holcim will re-establish monitoring during the next reporting period as required by the approval.
-31/12/19 BGWMP Monitoring Program Requirements Weed Management 02/04/19 Within this report.
-Holcim will continue biannual weed management within the revegetation/regeneration area during the next reporting period.
-31/12/19 BGWMP Monitoring Program Requirements Revegetation areas 02/04/19 Within this report.
-Holcim will re-establish monitoring in the 2019 reporting period as required by the approval.
-31/12/19 BGWMP Monitoring Program Requirements Revegetation areas (cont.)
-02/04/19 Within this report.
-Holcim will re-establish monitoring in the 2019 reporting period as required by the approval.
-31/12/19
+31/01/21 Condition 8 Website management Nov 2020 as part of preparing this report.
+Within this report.
+This report will be published by 31 December 2020.
+31/12/20 BGWMP Regeneration and Revegetation Program Requirements Planting of tube stock Nov 2020 as part of preparing this report.
+Within this report.
+Dates for tube stock planting to be incorporated into the compliance register.
+Q3 and Q4 2021 BGWMP Regeneration and Revegetation Program Requirements Tube stock propagation Nov 2020 as part of preparing this report.
+Within this report.
+Dates for tube stock propagation to be incorporated into the compliance register and completed.
+2021 BGWMP Regeneration and Revegetation Program Requirements Site preparation for tube stock planting Nov 2020 as part of preparing this report.
+Within this report.
+Dates for site preparation to be incorporated into the compliance register and completed.
+2021

-EPBC Approval Condition / BGWMP Requirement Non Compliance Date Detected Departme nt Notified Future Corrective Actions Tentative Timeframe for Completion BGWMP Monitoring Program Requirements Box gum woodland 02/04/19 Within this report.
-Holcim will re-establish monitoring in the 2019 reporting period as required by the approval.
-31/12/19
+BGWMP Regeneration and Revegetation Program Requirements Weed management within revegetation/ regeneration area Nov 2020 as part of preparing this report.
+Within this report.
+Holcim will continue to undertake biannual weed management within the revegetation/regeneration area during 2021.
+31/12/21 BGWMP Regeneration and Revegetation Program Requirements Monitoring of revegetation/ regeneration area Nov 2020 as part of preparing this report.
+Within this report.
+Holcim will reestablish monitoring during 2021 as required by the approval.
+31/12/21 BGWMP Monitoring Program Requirements Weed Management Nov 2020 as part of preparing this report.
+Within this report.
+Holcim will continue to undertake biannual weed management within the revegetation/regeneration area in 2021.
+31/12/21 BGWMP Monitoring Program Requirements Feral animals Nov 2020 as part of preparing this report.
+Within this report.
+Holcim will undertake feral species monitoring during the 6 monthly and 3 yearly monitoring in 2019.
+31/12/21 BGWMP Monitoring Program Requirements Revegetation areas Nov 2020 as part of preparing this report.
+Within this report.
+Holcim will re- establish monitoring in the 2021 reporting period as required by the approval.
+31/12/21 BGWMP Monitoring Program Requirements Revegetation areas (cont.)
+Nov 2020 as part of preparing this report.
+Within this report.
+Holcim will reestablish monitoring in the 2019 reporting period as required by the approval.
+31/12/21 BGWMP Monitoring Box gum woodland Nov 2020 as part of Within this report.
+Holcim will re- establish 31/12/21